-Common Names: Spotted bass; Alabama bass
+Common Names: Spotted bass; Alabama bass; Kentucky bass

 Spotted Bass are greenish in color with pale bellies and have a series of dark lateral blotches that merge to form an irregular band, numerous small dark spots below the lateral line that form horizontal rows, and a prominent dark spot at the base of the tail.
 Unlike largemouth bass, the upper jaw does not extend beyond the eyes and the dorsal fin is continuous and not deeply notched.
-Spotted bass and Alabama bass are very similar, but spotted bass have blotches above the lateral band that touch the first dorsal fin, while in Alabama bass the blotches do not touch the first dorsal fin.
+Spotted bass and Alabama bass are very similar, but spotted bass have blotches above the lateral band that touch the first dorsal fin, while on an Alabama bass the blotches do not touch the first dorsal fin.

 Scientific Name: Micropterus punctulatus, Micropterus henshalli